camel-cdr/bfcpp/TUTORIAL.md

-# Let's write an optimizing Brainfuck interpreter in the Preprocessor
+# Let's write an optimizing Brainfuck interpreter using only the C Preprocessor

 ## Overview